androidroadies/FaceSwap/README.md

 ### App features
 * Swap faces of two selfies.
 Pick two photos and swap!
 (Use two first tabs)
 * Swap faces of people in the same photo.
-(Use last third tab)
+(Use third tab)

 ### App interface
 <p align="center">